Gay / Lesbian (GLBT) Wedding Dance

 to dance to some unique particular song they love.
 My answer is

-always an enthusiastic yes.
 All you need is help finding the rhythm

 and tempo, and tailoring your footwork to fit.